 Lightning web components for LWC Offline-enabled mobile apps is an opt-in feature.
-To enable it for your org, you must create and assign a permission set for your mobile users that includes enabling the Lightning SDK for Field Service Mobile permission.
+To enable it for your org, you must create and assign a permission set for your mobile users that includes enabling the Access Lightning Web Components in Field Service Mobile permission.
 This permission set is required to access and run LWCs within the Field Service mobile app.
 (While not technically required to develop LWCs, you'll have a hard time developing components when you can't run them.)